 Download the "RighT Guide" - an assessment tool for anti-trafficking measures, described in the YouTube Video above

 HUMAN RIGHTS CONSULTATION - Sex Workers Submit Our Views

-Download Scarlet Alliance submission.
+Sex workers regularly participate in human rights discussions in Australia.
+A recent submission in 2014 to Tim Wilson explained that sex workers voices & needs must be considered.
+Scarlet Alliance also submitted in 2009.
 This submission seeks to highlight discrimination in advertising, entrapment, mandatory testing, discrimination against people living with HIV, stigma, vilification in the media and discriminatory treatment by commercial and financial institutions.
 Vixen, the Victorian Sex Industry Network, also submitted, focussing on local Victorian sex workers needs.
-Download VIXEN Submission.
+Download VIXEN Submission 2009.